 As we go through the type of emails TOMS uses and how they’re likely triggered, you’ll be quick to notice that they haven’t reinvented the wheel in terms of email.

 Much of their success comes through their email marketing, but they have stuck to the basic framework for email marketing success and grafted it to their brand.

 We often try to think of some newfangled idea to help crack open more growth or revenue in business.
 And if you’ve ever been stuck in a marketing meeting staring at a blank whiteboard, you know how abysmal those brainstorming sessions can be.

 But when it comes to email marketing, you can get some great results by sticking to foundational basics and using it as a canvas to make your own.

 TOMS is an excellent example of this, so let’s pull back the curtain to take a closer look at this engine.

 Email capture is a vital part of any email marketing plan, and it’s certainly a focus at TOMS, but it’s not something they overcomplicate.

-When a new visitor comes to their website, they show a pop-up a few seconds after they land on the home or landing page.
+When a new visitor comes to their website, they show a pop-up a few seconds after landing on the home or landing page.

 If a new visitor doesn’t initially sign up with this first pop-up, there is also an exit-intent pop-up that triggers when the cursor moves outside of the browser window signaling the intent to leave the site.